MaartenvNistelrooij/tudat-space/docs/source/_src_getting_started/_src_examples/cdl_examples/mga_dsm_trajectory.rst

 3.2.
 State history and other variables history
 ==========================================================

-Finally, there is a series functions which allow retrieving the value of different variables throughout the transfer.
+Finally, there is a series of functions which allow retrieving the value of different variables throughout the transfer.
 Each of these functions returns two objects, both of type ``np.ndarray``, in the form ``variable_history, time_history``.
 Although not showed in the examples below, if desired, most of these functions also allow the selection of the number of values outputted per leg.